beatak777/horiseon-code-refactor/README.md

 ##  <a name='Description'></a>Description

-The Horiseon page features a hero banner followed by three main sections and a sidebar.
-The page works with a navigational header and a footer.
-Semantic HTML and image alt attributes have been used to increase the Search Engine Optimization.
+The Horiseon page showcases a hero banner followed by three main sections and a sidebar.
+The site is designed with a navigational header and a footer.
+To boost Search Engine Optimization, semantic HTML and image alt attributes have been incorporated.

 ##  <a name='TableofContents'></a>Table of Contents